mac-s-g/github-help-wanted/README.md

 ### Without Docker

-I'd recommend using docker for development because it enforces environmental consistency and ensures
+I'd recommend using docker for development because it enforces environmental consistency.

 If you'd like to contribute without docker, you can use the following workflow to run the dev-server: